Sillymanblah/ForFun/Project B/README.md

 ### Project Details:
 **Title**: _TBD_

-**Description**: A fun side-project for me to do in my downtime that focuses on the .
+**Description**: A fun side-project for me to do in my downtime that experiments with best-play strategy in battleship under constraints.

 **Required code**:
 ```